JinlongWukong/vrlab/README.md

 ### Notes
-####1.
-Please make sure run this script as root user or sudo
+	1. Please make sure run this script as root user or sudo

-####2.
-Please make sure qemu, brctl, kvm are installed and enabled on your linux server
+	2. Please make sure qemu, brctl, kvm are installed and enabled on your linux server

-####3.
-Please input the absolute directory of image on target linux server when draw the topology on VIRL VM Maestro
+	3. Please input the absolute directory of image on target linux server when draw the topology on VIRL VM Maestro

+	4. The pre-configuration not support currenlly, must config manually after login